Pop-up forms and non-HubSpot forms | Frequently Asked Questions

 Previous pop-up form submission or dismissal

-If a visitor has previously dismissed a pop-up form, they won't be presented with that same pop-up form for 14 days.
 If a visitor dismisses a pop-up form on a page it will also hide any other pop-up forms on that page.
-The dismissed form will not display on the page for 14 days however the other pop-up forms on the page will display on the next session until the visitor dismisses or submits on them.
+However, any other pop-up forms on the page will appear during the next session until the visitor dismisses or submits the form.

-If there are two pop-up forms with different flow triggers set to load on the same page with the same location specificity, the pop-up forms may conflict each other and may not display until one pop-up form has been dismissed.
+If there are two pop-up forms with different triggers set to display on the same page, the pop-up forms may conflict and not display until one pop-up form has been dismissed or removed.

-For example, if one pop-up form is set to load on all pages and is triggered on 50% page scroll, and a second pop-up form is set to load on all pages and is triggered on exit intent, the two pop-up forms may not load when they are triggered respectively.
+For example, if one pop-up form is set to load on all pages and is triggered on 50% page scroll, and a second pop-up form is set to load on all pages and is triggered on exit intent, either or both pop-up forms may not load even when triggered respectively.

 Pop-up form location

-When evaluating 2 or more pop-up forms that should load in the same area, there is a set of rules that control which pop-up form should load based on which has the most specific targeting rules.
-HubSpot prioritizes the targeting rules in the following order:
+When evaluating two or more pop-up forms with the same form type and location, HubSpot prioritizes the targeting rules based on specificity in the following order:

 - Website URL is: targets the specific URL of the page and is an exact match.

 - Query parameter equals: targets a specific query parameter found on the page.

 - Website URL begins with: targets the beginning of the URL of the page.